gottesmm/swift-evolution/proposals/nnnn-region-based-isolation.md

   region works similarly to merging an actor isolated region

 * **Function Argument and Actor Isolated**.
-A function argument isolation region that is non-isolated can never be merged with an actor isolation region since, we would need to transfer the value to merge with the actor's isolation region... but function argument regions cannot be transferred.
-In contrast, we can
+A function argument isolation region that is non-isolated can never be merged with an actor isolation region since, we would need to transfer the value to merge with the actor's isolation region, but function argument regions cannot be transferred.
+In contrast, if a function argument region is on a method, it is part of the actor isolated region anyways and thus no merging is needed.

-A function argument isolation region can only be merged with an actor isolation region.
-This is because:

-  1.

-  2. If we have a function argument to a method, then the function argument is already isolated to the actor.
+> MG: See TODO Above in Function Argument Section.

 ### non-`Sendable` Closures

-Currently non-`Sendable` closures like other non-`Sendable` values are not allowed to be passed over isolation boundaries since they may have captured state from within the *isolation domain* in which the closure is defined.
+Currently non-`Sendable` closures like other non-`Sendable` values are not allowed to be passed over isolation boundaries since they may have captured state from within the isolation domain in which the closure is defined.
 We would like to loosen these rules.
 The way that we do this is that:

 * A non-isolated non-Sendable closure can be transferred into another isolation